House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (California Office of Traffic Safety)

 The most recent data from the California Office of Traffic Safety put the number of motorcycle fatalities at 474.
 More recent data has not yet been made publicly available.
-Close to 500 fatalities is an alarming figure, but the numbers have actually been trending downwards in recent years.
+Close to 500 fatalities are alarming, but the numbers have been trending downwards in recent years.

 5. The number of motorcycle fatalities in 2019 reflected an average 9.4% annual decrease since 2015.